AnyaLeo/InfiniteCatPetter/README.md

 ## How to play

-Download one of the zipped Builds folders and give it a go!
+Download "Builds.zip" folder and give it a go!

-Web builds maybe coming.
-Sometime after the jam.
+To try out the game:
+1. Click on the "Builds.zip" item above
+2. Find the "download" button and click on it.
+3. Unzip the file on your computer and play the Infinite Cat Petter!